-Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with the Funding Strategy Statement.
+Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with this Strategy.

 Provided the Scheduled Body meets its exit obligations, they will have no further obligation to the Fund.